enright/liftA-syntax/README.md

 We start running an arrow with a _tuple_.
 A general practice is to use the second of the tuple as contextual information for the arrow and let the context flow through the computation, typically adding to the context, sometimes modifying it.
 See lifta-thumbnail for examples from a working web service.

-In the discussion below, b represents an arrow.
+In the descriptions below, b represents an arrow.
 The properties and functions of b construct a new arrow (such that b.first is a new arrow, it is not b). 'a' and 'c' represent arrows that are passed as parameters to functions such as _b.then(a)_. 't#' represents a tuple.
-For example t1.first is the 0th element of the tuple. t1.second is the 1th (wunth?)
+For example t1.first is the [0] element of the tuple. t1.second is the [1] (wunth?)

 ## General Combinators

 + .then(a) - _b.then(a)_ run b(t1) to produce t2, then run a(t2) to produce t3.

-+ .first - _b.first_ constructs an arrow from b to operate on only t1.first (t1.second is preserved), the new arrow produces t2[b(t1.first), t1.second]
++ .first - _b.first_ constructs an arrow from b to operate on only t1.first (t1.second is preserved), the new arrow produces t2[b(t1.first), t1.second].
+Note that this implies that b in this case does not take in or produce a tuple!
+Please see "Function of x, Returning x" below.

 + .second - _b.second_ constructs an arrow from b to operate on only t1.second (t1.first is preserved), new arrow produces t2[t1.first, b(t1.second)]

-+ .product(a) - _b.product(a)_ in parallel, run b on t1.first and a on t1.second, produces t2[b(t1.first), a(t1.second)]
++ .product(a) - _b.product(a)_ in parallel, run b on t1.first and a on t1.second, produces t2[b(t1.first), a(t1.second)].

 + .fan(a) - _b.fan(a)_ in parallel, run b on t1 and a on t1, producing t2[b(t1), a(t1)], which is a tuple of tuples.
 Generally, when fanning, you will want to reduce the results of the fanned arrows to create a new tuple, in most cases _preserving t1.second_.
 For example _b.fan(a).then(c)_ where your reducer c produces t3[\<reduce t2.first.first and t2.second.first\>, t2.first.second]